Internal conflict in Peru: Peruvian counter-offensive (2012–2016)

-On 11 August 2013, a joint Police-Military operation led to the killings of three Shining Path members, including Alejandro Borda Casafranca ("Comrade Alipio") and Martín Quispe Palomino ("Comrade Gabriel" and brother of "Comrade José"), numbers two and four of the organisation, respectively.
+On 11 August 2013, a joint police–military operation led to the killings of three Shining Path members, including Alejandro Borda Casafranca ("Comrade Alipio") and Martín Quispe Palomino ("Comrade Gabriel" and brother of "Comrade José"), numbers two and four of the organization, respectively.
 Their deaths were a major blow to the group, being replaced by Alexander Alarcón Soto ("Comrade Renán") and Dionisio Ramos Limaquispe ("Comrade Yuri"), respectively.
 Both were captured in August 2015 by DIRCOTE units, when they were in the middle of preparations for an attack on the Camisea Gas Project.
 On 8 November 2013, Peruvian Army General Cesar Díaz was removed from the position of Chief of the Joint Command of Special Operations and the Intelligence Command in the VRAEM.
 The decision came in the aftermath of 16 October 2003, aerial bombing of Mazangaro which killed one civilian and injured 4 others.

 In February 2014, the Shining Path were reported to have attacked a Transportadora de Gas del Peru natural gas work camp in Peru's Cusco region.
 On 10 April of the same year, Peruvian authorities arrested 24 people on charges of Shining Path affiliation.
-On 18 June, Security forces killed 3 and injured 1 Shining Path insurgents during an apartment raid in the Echarate region, and on 5, 2 October policemen were killed and at least 5 injured when they were attacked by Shining Path militants in the VRAEM region.
-On 14 October, one soldier was killed and 4 injured in the aftermath of an ambush conducted between Chalhuamayo and the town of San Francisco, VRAEM.
+On 18 June, Security forces killed three and injured one Shining Path insurgents during an apartment raid in the Echarate region, and on 2 October policemen were killed and at least five injured when they were attacked by Shining Path militants in the VRAEM region.
+On 14 October, one soldier was killed and four injured in the aftermath of an ambush conducted between Chalhuamayo and the town of San Francisco, VRAEM.
 A civilian was also injured in the attack.
 On 17 December, the garrison of the Llochegua army base, in Huanta province, successfully repelled a Shining Path attack, one soldier was wounded following the skirmish.

 On 28 October 2014, a Lebanese citizen identified as 28-year-old Muhamad Ghaleb Hamdar was arrested by DIRCOTE on identity fraud and conspiracy to commit terrorism charges at his apartment in Surquillo, a district of Lima.
 Ghaleb had arrived in Lima a year prior, on 3 November, with a counterfeit Sierra Leonean passport.
-He soon married Carmen Carrión Vela, a Peruvian–American with double citizenship, which allowed him to reside in the U.S. After leaving the country for Brazil on 11 March 2014, he returned on 8 July, the same day his wife also returned from the U.S. until her departure on 9 October.
+He soon married Carmen Carrión Vela, a Peruvian American with double citizenship, which allowed him to reside in the U.S. After leaving the country for Brazil on 11 March 2014, he returned on 8 July, the same day his wife also returned from the U.S. until her departure on 9 October.
 Upon being arrested, explosives, encrypted files, memory cards and pictures of possible targets were found in his possession.
 His wife was arrested on 26 November of the following year.
-Hamdar was convicted of identity fraud and absolved of his conspiracy charges in 2016, although the latter was annulled and a new trial began in 2019 until its annullment in 2023 due to "procedural errors", during which he was reported to have confessed to being a member of Hezbollah, and designated a Specially Designated Global Terrorist.
+Hamdar was convicted of identity fraud and absolved of his conspiracy charges in 2016, although the latter was annulled and a new trial began in 2019 until its annulment in 2023 due to "procedural errors", during which he was reported to have confessed to being a member of Hezbollah, and designated a Specially Designated Global Terrorist.